djmango/obsidian-transcription/README.md

 1. Install the plugin
 2. Set up [Whisper ASR](https://github.com/ahmetoner/whisper-asr-webservice) or [GambitEngine Scribe](https://scribe.gambitengine.com/)
 3. If not hosting locally, configure the URL of the transcription engine in the settings

+## Contact

+Contact me by email at sulaiman@gambitengine.com or on Twitter [@sulaimanghori](https://twitter.com/sulaimanghori) if you have any ideas, frustrations, or suggestions!

 ## Credits